johnjackoleary/cfi-commonplace-book/Filed/Lost Communications.md

 > 		1. Scanning the [[Sectional Highest Point.jpeg|obstacle/terrain height on a sectional]], we see windfarms up to 1970' and terrain colored to 2000'.
 2000' is a reasonable highest obstacle, so a minimum altitude of 4000'.
 > 		2. Using ForeFlight, we get a more precise [[ForeFlight Highest Point.jpeg|highest obstacle in the 4nm corridor]] or [[ForeFlight Highest on Route.jpeg|highest terrain/obstacle on a route leg]] of 2411'.
 This gives a minimum altitude of ~4500'.
 > 		3. We're too far from the destination to use an MSA.
 > 		4. The [[OROCA]] near SUNOL is 6600', then 4900' near LIN.
-We could plausibly use this, but usually avoid it for reasons we'll see shortly.
+We could plausibly use this, but we typically avoid it in mountainous areas.^[See V338 between LIN and HNW]
 > 	4. In this case, let's use the ForeFlight minimum altitude of ~2500'+2000' = 4500'.
 > 	5. **M** is 4500', **E** is 4000', and **A** is 3000'.
 Crossing SUNOL, we'll descend to 4500'.
 > 4. Last, LIN to KJAQ